griffithlab/rnabio.org/_posts/0000-08-01-Installation.md

 ```

 ## [TopHat](https://ccb.jhu.edu/software/tophat/index.shtml)
+Installation type: dowload a precompiled binary.

-Note, this tool is currently only installed for the gtf_to_fasta tool used in kallisto section
+Note, this tool is currently only installed for the gtf_to_fasta tool used in kallisto section.

 ```bash
 cd $RNA_HOME/student_tools/